Flora of Easter Island

 Guilandina is a genus of flowering plants in the legume family, Fabaceae.
 It belongs to the subfamily Caesalpinioideae and tribe Caesalpinieae.
 The genus was named after Melchior Wieland (1515–1589), a Prussian naturalist who "Italianized" his name as "Guilandini" upon moving to Italy.

-perennial and medicinal plant species in the convolvulaceae family
+plant genus in the amaranthaceae family

 Credits & Sources